A great lesson in film music

 If so, what is it and how did you solve the glitch?

-From a relational point of view, I had difficulties with a great Italian director, because in his vision, already well-known music had to be used for important scenes.
-In this way there was a risk of losing coherence with, or heavily conditioning, the original soundtrack.
-But apart from this episode, the most complicated work I had to deal with was that of the soundtrack for Una bellezza che non lascia scampo.
-The screenplay was built on the relationship between a man and a woman, both musicians: this obviously necessitated a lot of incidental music, which had to be composed before shooting.
-Then came the problem of the extradiegetic music, which, in my intentions, had to be in harmony with the other, very present in the film.
-The work was most interesting though difficult, because I worked on the two planes in such a way as to make them stand in close relation, using for the soundtrack elements that were part of the incidental music.
-I tried to make the protagonists “speak” through the expression of their music, using it as if it were a wordless discourse between them, a non-rational way of being in relationship, then elaborating some cues from this music to build the actual soundtrack.
+The screenplay was built on the relationship between a man and a woman, both musicians: this obviously required a lot of incidental music, which had to be composed before shooting.
+Then came the problem of the extradiegetic music that, in my intentions, had to be in harmony with the others, which are very present in the film.
+The work was very interesting, even if difficult, because I worked on the two levels so that they would be in close relation, using elements that were part of the stage music for the soundtrack.
+I tried to make the protagonists ‘speak’ through the expression of their music, using it as if it were a speech without words between them, a non-rational way of being in relationship, then elaborating some cues from this music to build the actual soundtrack.

 1. How did you become film music composers and why?